Jaco Island

 I have yet to dive the channel but judging by the variety of fish these guys bring in the marine life must be astounding.

-It is good in a way that it is not that easy to get to or it could be ruined fairly quickly because Jaco is just not that big and probably couldn’t take heavy tourist pressure.
+It is good in a way that Jaco is not that easy to get to or it could be over run with tourists and it might some of the magic of this place.

 Mega Tours in Dili East Timor does expeditions to the island if you don’t have the desire to go there on your own.